Jarbidge Stage Robbery: Robbery

-December 5, 1916 was payday for the miners.
+The robbery took place on December 5, 1916.
 When Searcy failed to arrive in town at the expected time, a small group of men began to assemble at the post office, assuming that heavy snow was the cause of the delay.
-But, as the day went on, Searcy did not appear.
-Postmaster Scott Fleming asked a man named Frank Leonard to ride up to the top of Crippen Grade, a 2,000 foot decline in the road that led down to the canyon floor and the town.
+However, when Searcy still did not appear, Postmaster Scott Fleming asked a man named Frank Leonard to ride up to the top of Crippen Grade, a 2,000 foot decline in the road that led down to the canyon floor and the town.
 Leonard returned a few hours later, saying he could not find Searcy or the wagon.
-Fleming and the others were very concerned at that point.
-Over four feet of snow had fallen that day, which made the idea of sliding down the grade into the Jarbidge River seem like a real possibility.
-Fleming quickly formed a search party, but before leaving he telephoned a woman named Rose Dexter, who lived about a half mile north of Jarbidge, along the grade.
+Fleming and the others became very concerned: Over four feet of snow had fallen that day, so it was possible that Searcy could have slid down the grade into the Jarbidge River.
+Fleming quickly formed a search party.
+Before leaving, he telephoned a woman named Rose Dexter, who lived about a half mile north of Jarbidge along the grade.
 According to Ken Weinman, Rose Dexter said that the stage had passed by her house earlier that day and that she waved to the driver.
 She also said that the driver was "huddled up on his seat with his collar pulled up over his face to form some protection from the blinding snow."
 The search party quickly found the mail wagon, less than a quarter of a mile from the town's main business district.
 The stage was pulled over on the side of the road and hidden behind a patch of willow trees.
 Fred Searcy was found "slumped in his seat and almost covered with snow."
-An unopened mail pouch was also uncovered, but the second pouch, containing $4,000 (approximately equivalent to $97,560 of 2019) was missing.
+An unopened mail pouch was also uncovered, but the second pouch, containing $4,000 (approximately equivalent to $97,560 of 2019), was missing.
 Weinman says that at first the search party thought that Searcy had frozen to death in the extreme cold, but closer examination revealed that he had been shot in the head at a very close range.
 Powder burns in his hair and on his scalp were observed.